-One of the most common humectants is hyaluronic acid.
-“This is one of my favorite ingredients,” says Dr. Murphy-Rose.
-Other humectants you’ll often see in skin-care products are glycerin, propylene glycol and vitamin B5 or panthenol.
+One of the most common humectants is hyaluronic acid, which is one of Dr. Murphy-Rose’s favorite skincare ingredients.
+Other humectants often found in skincare products include glycerin, propylene glycol and vitamin B5 or panthenol.
 Aloe vera, honey and lactic acid all have humectant properties as well.

 How to Get the Most Out of Humectants in the Winter

-Even when your skin and environment are dry, humectants will still work, they may just need a little help to give you the best results.
+Even when your skin and the environment are dry, humectants will still work.
+They may just need a little help to give you the best results.

 “It’s important to keep your body well-hydrated by drinking adequate fluids, especially in drier climates,” says Dr. Murphy-Rose.
 “Another good tip for using a humectant in the winter is to apply it in the bathroom right after showering when there is still a good amount of moisture and steam present.”